torarnehave1/vegvisr-container/README.md

 - [Container Documentation](https://developers.cloudflare.com/containers/) - learn about Containers
 - [Container Class](https://github.com/cloudflare/containers) - learn about the Container helper class

-## 🎵 FFmpeg Audio Extraction Service
+## 🎵 FFmpeg Audio Extraction Service with Cloudflare R2 Storage

-This container-based Cloudflare Worker includes a powerful FFmpeg endpoint for extracting MP3 audio from video files.
-Perfect for building audio processing applications, podcast creators, or any service that needs to convert video content to audio.
+This container-based Cloudflare Worker provides a powerful FFmpeg endpoint for extracting MP3 audio from video files with automatic cloud storage.
+Perfect for building audio processing applications, podcast creators, content management systems, or any service that needs to convert video content to audio.

 ### 🚀 Quick Start